Skip to main content

 CISSPSecurity managementExpert

 CEH is broader but less hands-on than OSCP.
 Good stepping stone to advanced penetration testing roles.
+If you are still building foundational security knowledge, the Security+ guide covers the entry-level credential that many professionals earn before pursuing CEH.

 Career Impact